Chillu1/ModiBuff/README.md

 ```

 It also allows for a more standardized recipe creation, by unit types, modifier types, etc, reducing code duplication.
+And allowing for a set of standards, making the modifier creation less prone to errors.

 ```csharp
 AddEnemySelfBuff("Damage", EnemyUnitType.Goblin)